Shotts: Industrial history

 Between 1964 and 1980 Timpo Toys employed around a thousand people at its factory in Torbothie Road in the production of plastic toys and figurines such as cowboys, indians and soldiers.
 In the late 70s turnover began to decline and by December 1980 the Factory had closed.

 Shotts has also been home to a number of large food producters:

 Started in 1897, when Pietro Campopiano moved from Montecasino near Rome to Shotts and opened a cafe, Camp Brothers became of the largest independent ice-cream makers in Scotland.
 Five generations of the family had run the firm until 2003 when it went into receivership.

 In the 1930s the Bell family established a bakery in Shotts and Wishaw along with catering vans.
 In the 1950s they began developing a wholesale business producing pre-prepared puff pastry, and over the next few decades they became well known for their range of pies, bridies, sausage rolls.
 The company also acquired Kirriemuir Gingerbread Ltd. By the 1990s the business had outgrown its Dykehead premises and built a second larger baking facility and headquarters on Torbothie Road, the Hawthorn Bakery, which remains open to this day.
 Bells products can still be found in most supermarkets and they are reported to make 16 million pies a year.

 Run by the Davidson brothers Davidsons Animal Feeds also occupy a site on Gray Street behind the former iron works and have been operating since the 1980s making food for cows and sheep.
 It now claims to be the largest manufacture of feed in Scotland.

 Geography

-Blaeu's map based on Pont's original "Glasgow and the county of Lanark" map c.1596 depicting Schots (Shotts), Falas (Fauldhouse), Torbrecks (Tarbrax), Allentoun (Allanton) etc.
+Blaeu's map based on Pont's original "Glasgow and the county of Lanark" map c.
+1596 depicting Schots (Shotts), Falas (Fauldhouse), Torbrecks (Tarbrax), Allentoun (Allanton) etc.

 Shotts is south of the M8 in North Lanarkshire between Wishaw and Harthill.
 Historically the Shotts Iron Works were between Calderhead, source of the South Calder Water, and Stane.
 Shotts parish was originally made up of five villages: Dykehead, Calderside, Stane, Springhill and Torbothie; all growing up around the old coach roads between Glasgow and Edinburgh that expanded and merged during the 18th and 19th centuries following the growth in mining.

 Nearby is Kirk o' Shotts transmitting station.

-Knowhoble Hill

-Knowhoble Hill, lying beside Teilling Burn, was the site of a dwelling belonging to the Cleland (Clevland) family.